iamcal/wow-BunnyHunter/Readme.txt

 Since version 1.6, Bunny Hunter also supports farming for rare mount drops.
 Just select a mount from the drop down menu, or start killing mobs that drop them.
 Bear in mind that the addon works by watching you *loot* mobs, so if someone else in your party or raid loots the mob, it wont be tracked.

+When AOE looting was introduced in 5.0.4, Bunny Hunter changed the way it detects units being looted.
+At this time, there is no way to find out the mobs being looted if they only drop gold.
+Hopefully this will be fixed in future patches.

 If you would like to better understand how this addon calculates percentages, read this detailed explanation: http://www.iamcal.com/beating-the-rng/.

 Supported pets: